 How to Highlight Cell If Value Is Less Than Another Cell in Excel

-In many instances, the users might be in argent need of highlighting the cell values that are less than or greater than some other values stored in another cell.
-If you are curious to know how you can highlight cell values if the value is less than another cell, then then this article may come in handy for you.
+In many instances, the users might urgently need to highlight the cell values that are less than or greater than some other values stored in another cell.
+If you are curious to know how you can highlight cell values if the value is less than another cell, then this article may come in handy for you.
 In this article, we discuss how you can highlight cell value in Excel if the value is less than another cell with elaborate explanations.

-2 Ways to Highlight a Cell If Value Is Less Than Another Cell in Excel
+Highlight a Cell If Value Is Less Than Another Cell in Excel: 2 Ways

 excel highlight cell if value less than another cell